WesleyVitor/WesleyVitor/README.md

 ### Hi there 👋

-- 🚀 Dev FullStack focus on Javascript
+- 🚀 Software Developer focus on Javascript
 - 🌱 I’m currently learning Typescript, Prisma and Docker
 - 💬 Ask me about Javascript and ReactJS